 The Harmandir Sahib or Darbar Sahib was built by Guru Arjan, the fifth Guru, in 1604 CE.
 He wanted a central place of worship for the Sikhs and open to everyone irrespective of caste, creed, or religion.
 To symbolize that, he had the temple built on a lower level and with entrances on all four sides.

 The Harmandir Sahib was destroyed multiple times by Afghan invaders but was always rebuilt.
 It was Maharaja Ranjit Singh who had the temple rebuilt with marble and covered in gold foil, which is why the Harmandir Sahib is also known as the Golden Temple.

 You can visit the Golden Temple throughout the year.
-Generally the winter months from November to February is considered a good time to visit because it’s cool here.
+Generally, the winter months from November to February are considered a good time to visit because it’s cool here.
 But if you ask us, you can visit anytime depending on which weather suits you best.
-Guru Nanak Jayanthi and Baisakhi are two festivals during which you can visit.
-They are two significant Sikh events, so the Golden Temple is an even more enticing spectacle at this point.
+Visiting around the time of Guru Nanak Jayanti (in November) and Baisakhi (mid-April) can give you the best experience.
+They’re two significant Sikh events, so the Golden Temple is an even more enticing spectacle at this point.